How Much Deposit Do I Need To Buy A House in Halifax?

 Are there any circumstances where I don’t need a deposit?

-If you are looking at buying as a sitting tenant and your landlord or family member has given you a discount from the open market value, or if you qualify for a discount under the Right to Buy Mortgage Scheme, then normally you won’t be required to put any of your own money in as deposit.
+If you are looking at buying as a sitting tenant and your landlord or family member has given you a discount from the open market value, or if you qualify for a discount under the right to buy mortgage scheme in Halifax, then normally you won’t be required to put any of your own money in as deposit.

 This is due to the equity being already “built-in” to the deal that is being made.